 A failure of a course is unacceptable, and will result in dismissal from the program.
-If a student is dismissed from the program, the Committee on Admissions and Academic Performance determine: 1) if s/he may be reinstated into the program following the appeal process, and 2) if s/he returns to the program, recommends the logical point for the student to enroll in the Professional Sequence that directly addresses the learning issue.
+If a student is dismissed from the program, the Committee on Admissions and Academic Performance determine:

+1) if s/he may be reinstated into the program following the appeal process, and 2) if s/he returns to the program, recommends the logical point for the student to enroll in the Professional Sequence that directly addresses the learning issue.

-If a student's overall GPA falls below 3.0, the student is immediately placed on academic probation.
+If a student's overall GPA falls below 3.0 or attains a C in a single trimester, the student is immediately placed on academic probation.
 The remediation during academic probation consists of an Action Plan, mutually established by the student and faculty and/or Program Director, to identify the concerns, pertinent strategies with a timeline, and the expectations of the student and faculty.
 A student on academic probation must attain the required overall 3.0 GPA or above by the end of the two subsequent trimesters.
-A student has no more than two trimesters to improve the overall GPA to the required 3.0.
+While on probation, the student may not receive a final grade in a class of a C. A student has no more than two trimesters to improve the overall GPA to the required 3.0.
 If the student is unable to attain the minimum overall GPA of 3.0 by the end of the two subsequent trimesters, the substandard GPA warrants dismissal.
 The student has the option to appeal the dismissal.
 Should an individual complete only the first two trimesters of the articulated Biology/Physical Therapy professional sequence, the student earns a Bachelor of Arts in Biology (Pre-Med track) at the end of the second trimester, contingent upon successful completion of the required courses for the Bachelor's degree.